 Andrew (Sandy) Askland is a Senior Lecturer in Law.
-His research interests include Privacy, Economics and the Law, Environmental Ethics and Bioethics, and Moral and Political Theory generally.
+His research interests include Privacy, Law and Economics, Environmental Ethics and Bioethics, and Moral and Political Theory generally.

 Askland is a member of the American Philosophical Association and served on the program committee of its Pacific Division.
 Prior to his arrival at the College in 1999, he was a visiting professor at the University of Guam and at Vilnius University in Lithuania, and he was an adjunct professor at the University of Colorado.

-Askland also has worked as a Foreign Service Officer, with postings in Mexico, the Legal Advisor's Office and Bahrain, an Assistant Public Defender in Rockville, Md., a political consultant and an attorney in private practice.
-Askland is a regular hiker and backpacker, canyoneer and whitewater rafter and a frequent sailor.
+Askland also has worked as a Foreign Service Officer, with postings in Mexico, the Legal Advisor's Office and Bahrain, as an Assistant Public Defender in Rockville, Md., as a political consultant and as an attorney in private practice.
+Askland enjoys outdoor activities including backpacking, hiking, car-camping, kayaking and whitewater rafting.

 A.B., Philosophy, Holy Cross College (1973)